 Manipulating Droplets Remotely

 Using acoustic levitation and an array of carefully-placed speakers, researchers can manipulate droplets without touching them.
-This lets scientists study the physics of droplet coalescence (top) without interference from solid Keep reading
+This lets scientists study the physics of droplet coalescence (top) without interference from solid surfaces, but it also provides opportunities for mixing two different substances in the final droplet.

 The Swimming of a Dead Fish